Audubon Center of the North Woods: Weddings

+There will be plenty of accessible parking in our private parking lot located onsite.
+All parking is free for guests.

+Grindstone Lake

+Osprey Wilds is located on the eastern shore of pristine Grindstone Lake in Pine County (about 5 miles west of Sandstone, MN).
+One of the more unusual lakes in Minnesota, it is a long, narrow, incredibly deep, spring-fed lake, one of the few in the lower half of the state.
+It has several deep holes that exceed 100 feet; the deepest is 153 feet.
+At 528 acres, this large freshwater lake is roughly oval shaped, being approximately 2 miles in length north to south and 0.5 miles east to west.

+Grindstone Lake is considered the headwater for the Grindstone River.
+The lake’s name is a translation from the Ojibwe zhiigwanaabikokaa-zaaga’igan (lake abundant with grind stones).
+Sandstone taken from near the lake was used to make sharpening stones.

+Considered an oligotrophic lake, Grindstone has enough oxygen in its deep cold waters to support coldwater species such as trout as well as cool and warmwater species such as bass, panfish, and northern pike.
+There is a public access is located on an inlet on the north side of the lake.

+More Info

-Located about 5 mi west of Sandstone, the Osprey Wilds ELC provides environmental education about the various renewable energy systems that it uses, including geothermal heating and cooling (ground source heat pumps), wind generators, biodiesel-powered vehicles which run on used vegetable oil, and grid-connected solar arrays.
+Located about 5 mi west of Sandstone, the Osprey Wilds ELC provides environmental education about the various renewable energy systems that it uses, including geothermal heating and cooling (ground source heat pumps), wind generators, and grid-connected solar arrays.
 The 535 acre ELC includes over 7 mi of hiking and cross-country ski trails through a variety of habitats, such as old-growth red and white pines, hardwood forests, restored wetlands and prairies.

 On December 30, 2021, Osprey Wilds completed the acquisition of the Blacklock Nature Sanctuary in Moose Lake, MN, located 30 miles north of the main Sandstone campus.
 The Blacklock property was a gift of 414 acres by Craig and Honey Blacklock.
 The purchase of additional property adjoining the sanctuary east of Moose Lake added another 148 acres to the acquisition.
 Both the Sandstone and Moose Lake (Blacklock) campuses include property that is protected by conservation easements through the Minnesota Land Trust.